MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

 # [C#](#tab/csharp)

 We will next implement telemetry functionality in your LUIS service.
-The LUIS service has built-in telemetry logging available so there is very little you need to do to start getting telemetry data from LUIS.
+The LUIS service has built-in telemetry logging available so there's little you need to do to start getting telemetry data from LUIS.
 If you are interested in enabling telemetry in a QnA Maker enabled bot, see [Add telemetry to your QnAMaker bot](../v4sdk/bot-builder-telemetry-QnAMaker.md)

 1. The _`IBotTelemetryClient telemetryClient`_ parameter is required in the `FlightBookingRecognizer` constructor in `FlightBookingRecognizer.cs`: